brianemery/drifter_simulation/README.md

 v9.0

 Tools for simulating drifters given gridded vector data, such as from oceanographic HF radar data.
+Use of this code has resulted in at least two papers, which are cited below.
+Improvements developed for Matson et al. (2019), which includes error estimation, are not yet included here.
+Otherwise the toolbox includes:

-- Uses 4th order Runge-Kutta for accurate integration of discrete velocities
+- Use of 4th order Runge-Kutta for accurate integration of discrete velocities.
-- Optional settings to simulate subgrid turbulence
+- Optional settings to simulate subgrid turbulence.
-- Dependencies are in the /private folder.
+- Dependencies in the /private folder.
 Also see the note about the use of code folding and subfunctions.

 HOW TO USE IT
 - download it and add the unzipped directory to your MATLAB path